 C8.
-Entrance exams

-Co.
-Entrance exams

-A. Does your institution make use of S. degree-seeking applicants?
-X Ye or SAT Subject T Test scores in adm ission decisions f for first-time, first t-yea

-If yes, place check marks in the approp Fall 2013. riate boxes below to reflect your institution's policies for use in admission for

-ADMISSION

-Require Recommend Require for Consider If Not Used

-SAT or ACT V Some Submitted

-ACT only H H H H

-SAT only H H H H H

-SAT and SAT Subject Tests or

-ACT

-SAT Subject Tests X

-B. If your institution will make use of the Fall 2013, please indicate which ONE coadmissions process): ACT with Writing component reconstructions and the ACT with Writing component reconstructions.
-ACT with or without Writing component reconstructions. of the follow uired ommended wing applies (reg
+Entrance exams A. Does your institution make use of degree-seeking applicants?
+X or SAT Subject T Test scores in adm ission decisions t for first-time, firs t-year If yes, place check marks in the appr Fall 2015. opriate boxes below to reflect your institution's policies for use in admission for Require Recommend ADMISSION Require for Consider If Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT Some Submitted SAT Subject Tests X B. If your institution will make use of Fall 2015, please indicate which ON admissions process): ACT with Writing component raction ACT with Writing component raction X ACT with or without Writing component ractions.
+E of the follow equired ecommended wing applies (reg